Renovate vs. Sell Your Home in Philadelphia

 Here’s a video from the owner of a construction company in California that details more about the process of obtaining permits:

-This video is a great illustration of the different obstacles there are to obtaining permits and the fact that some contractors are not even willing to help pull the permits at all!
+This video offers a great illustration of the different obstacles there are to obtaining permits – and the fact that some contractors are not willing to follow the permits at all!
 Mr. Rodriguez also discusses the need for architectural drawings which is just another layer added to getting a project done.
 Although this video is from California, the content is very relevant and similar to the process of obtaining permits in Philadelphia.

 Give us a call or reach out to us through the online form to see how we can help.
-Keep in mind, we are willing to buy as is, which means you skip all the aggravation involved with painters, plumbers, electricians, contractors, and especially permits!
+Keep in mind, we are willing to buy as is, which means you skip all the aggravation involved with painters, plumbers, electricians, contractors, and, most importantly, permits!